jsabrokwah/lampstck/README.md

 - Custom dashboard for operational visibility
 - Automated scaling based on demand

-## Automated Deployment
+## Deployment Instructions

 Use the included CloudFormation template (`cloudformation-template.yaml`) for fully automated infrastructure deployment.
-See `deployment-instructions.md` for detailed steps.
+See [implementation-journey.md](implementation-journey.md) for detailed steps.